 This blog is the first in a three-part series that will review how-to prepare for a meeting generated from a cold call.
-I’ll first dive into best practices about researching the person or people you’re going to meet.
+I’ll first dive into best practices for researching the person or people you’re going to meet.
 The second part of the series is about researching the company and the industry, with the end of the series talking about pre-meeting communication.

 The sheer amount of information available to B2B consumers about a particular product, service or industry, can be a huge advantage to a salesperson or a deal killer.
 It depends on how the seller, not the consumer, uses it.
 Now more than ever, salespeople need to allocate time to do the research required to prepare for meeting a prospect

-“I love the product, but I didn’t trust or like the salesperson.”
-Said no one ever.
+“I love the product, but I didn’t trust or like the salesperson,” said no one ever.

 Because of technology, salespeople, now more than ever, need to create a personal connection with decision makers.
 If you “listen” to B2B consumer research you’ll get a clearer picture of the need for a salesperson to prepare for their meetings.
 Consumers believe that 88% of salespeople are knowledgeable about their product, but only 24% are experts in the business.
 Both prospects and customers who responded to a survey completed by [IDC] feel the salesperson was not prepared for their first meeting.
 There’s also data that validates the benefits of using social media to prepare for a meeting.
 73% of salespeople that use social media as part of their sales process outperformed their peers and exceeded quota 23% more often.